Farmville, Virginia: Heart of Virginia Festival

-The Heart of Virginia Festival happens in Farmville the first weekend in May and has grown every year since it was established in 1978.
+Established in 1978, the Heart of Virginia Festival occurs annually in Farmville.
+Before 2020, the festival is held on the first weekend in May, concluding with a fireworks show at the Farmville airport.
 "Heart of Virginia" refers to Farmville's location in the central part of the state.
-(The actual geographic center of the state is 20 mi north at the intersection of Route 24 and 60 outside of Dillwyn in Buckingham County).
-The festival includes all the traditional fare and concludes with a fireworks show at the Farmville airport.
+(The actual geographic center of the state is 20 mi north at the intersection of Route 24 and 60 outside of Dillwyn in Buckingham County.)
+In 2022, after several cancellations due to the COVID-19 pandemic, the festival moved to a date in September coinciding with Longwood University's Family Weekend.

 First Fridays

 First Fridays, held on the first Friday of every month from May to September, features bands and family events at Riverside Park.